shahidost/Baseline4VTKEL/README.md

 The visual and textual mentions of a *man* shown in the red text and in	the red box refer to the same entity, and they should be linked together.
 The other visual mention i.e. *racket*, *ball* and *logo* should be linked to different entities.
 These three	entities are not known (i.e., they are not part of the initial	knowledge base **K**), and therefore three new entities of type *racket, ball* and *logo* should be added to the knowledge base, i.e., the **A-box** of **K** should be extended with the assertions *Racket(e<sup>new1</sup>)*, *Ball(e<sup>new2</sup>)* and *Logo(e<sup>new3</sup>)*.
 The visual and textual mentions of *R.Federer* are also referring to the same entity.
 However, this time the entity is known (i.e., **YAGO** contains an	entity for *man*) and  therefore the two mentions should be linked to the same entity.
 For the other textual mentions, i.e., *Lukas Lacko*,	*Wimbledon*, *London*, *2018*, we already have instances in the **knowledgebase**, so we	have to link them to these entities.
 (For details read our papers: coming soon!)

-### VTKEL system architecture:
+### VT-LinKEr architecture:
 *VTKEL* is a multimodal complex problem, which closed the loop between *natural language processing*, *computer vision* and *knowledge representation*. *Figure 2* shows the architecture of baseline system in details (the numbering shows the sub-modules of architecture).

 <p align="center">
   <img width="800" height="400" src="https://user-images.githubusercontent.com/25593410/59091278-4401e380-890f-11e9-8f5e-80605c0ce831.png">
 </p>

-### VTKEL annotations instantiantions:
+### VT-LinKEr annotations instantiantions:
-VTKEL baseline produced a terse [**RDF**](https://www.w3.org/TR/turtle/) (Resource Description Framework) triple language (Turtle) file (i.e. *.ttl* file) to store the annotations of resultant visual and textual mentions and entity content, as well as its links to the region of image and text where it derives from.
+*VT-LinKEr* produced a terse [**RDF**](https://www.w3.org/TR/turtle/) (Resource Description Framework) triple language (Turtle) file (i.e. *.ttl* file) to store the annotations of resultant visual and textual mentions and entity contents (i.e. linking to YAGO Ontology), as well as its links to the region of image and text where it derives from.
 The annotated file is organized in three distinct yet interlinked representations layers: *Resource, Mention* and *Entity*.
 The details of instantiantions are showns in *Figure 3* in details for visual mentions *person*, (Complete details can be found in the *Example* folder files).

 <p align="center">
   <img width="850" height="600" src="https://user-images.githubusercontent.com/25593410/70332612-4bfcfa80-1842-11ea-8114-a2ccff77dd0c.png">